LibraryOfCongress/bagger-js/README.md

 ## Contributor Guidelines

 The included .jshintrc documents the basic JavaScript requirements.
-Use of a Git pre-commit hook such as https://gist.github.com/acdha/8717683/ is recommended to ensure that JSHint is already run.
+Use of a Git pre-commit hook such as https://gist.github.com/acdha/8717683/ is recommended to ensure that JSHint is already run (setup.sh automatically includes these hooks locally).